 Let them stand closed in for a few seconds or a minute, maybe with a haynet.
 When they are quiet, bring the ramp down.
 Vary whether you undo the bum bar straight away or not / unload them straight away or not.
 If you are practising with 2 horses, vary who unloads first.

-14. Other things: can you load with the jockey door closed?
+14. Can you load with the jockey door closed?
 Are they ok about having the door closed or opened when they are inside?